dataweaversio/SmartSolrSchema/README.md

 5. Close the dialog and open the Indexing Manager
 6. Rebuild the indexes
 7. You can check the Crawling log file to make sure you're not getting errors about unknown fields.

+## Date Sorting

+There is a somewhat common issue with sorting by date fields in Solr where it does not always sort correctly.
+It happens more often if you have a lot of items that you are searching and ordering.
+This has been blogged about [here](https://www.sitecorenutsbolts.net/2014/11/06/Sitecore-Sorting-by-Date-with-SOLR/) by Rich Seal, where the fix is to add a date field to the solr managed schema that is `indexed="true" stored="false"`.
+I have made this easier for you by automatically adding a `*_tdts` dynamic field with this setting.
+You can then use it in your project as follows:

+1. Open the `App_Config/Modules/SmartSolrSchema/DateTimeSortable.config` and uncomment the example computed field.
+Update the `fieldName` parameter with your field name.
+2. Add as many fields as you need to sort by here.
+3. Build and deploy your solution and do a full index rebuild
+4. You can now sort by `fieldname_tdts` which will return accurate results.

 ## Who